Evil from Within: Machine Learning Backdoors through Hardware Trojans: Introduction

-In the first stage~\circledtext[boxtype=O]{1}, the hardware \trojan is inserted into the target accelerator.
-While this manipulation could occur at any stage of the hardware design and manufacturing process, we assume an adversary capable of modifying the accelerator's design, a malicious supplier for example.
-In the next stage~\circledtext[boxtype=O]{2}, the adversary obtains the targeted learning model and computes a minimal backdoor that induces a misclassification for a given trigger, \eg, a sticker on a stop sign.
-This stage is performed after hardware manufacturing, for example, by extracting a deployed model~\cite{DBLP:conf/uss/SunSLM21} or by obtaining access through an inside attack.
-In the following stage~\circledtext[boxtype=O]{3}, the adversary uploads the parameter changes of the backdoor to the hardware \trojan.
-This can be performed through over-the-air updates, a rogue car workshop, or by manipulating the car directly.
-In the last stage~\circledtext[boxtype=O]{4}, the learning model is executed on the accelerator.
-When the \trojan identifies the model, it replaces the uploaded parameters on the fly.
-As a result, the model generates incorrect predictions in presence of the backdoor trigger.
+Against this background, we propose a hardware trojan attack that, during inference, selectively replaces model parameters in the hardware.
+Outside the hardware, the learning model remains unchanged; thus, defenses operating on the model itself inevitably fail. \autoref{dpu_trojan::fig::attack_flow_overview} shows our four-stage attack.
+We use a traffic sign recognition system of a self-driving car as a running example.

-We demonstrate the practical feasibility of our attack by inserting a hardware \trojan into a commercial machine-learning accelerator, \ie, the Xilinx Vitis AI \acs{DPU}.
-Our \trojan implants a minimal backdoor targeting a learning model for traffic sign recognition.
-Despite replacing only $0.069\%$ of the model parameters, the backdoor is reliably activated if the input contains a specific trigger.
-Our attack expands the hardware circuit by only $0.24\%$ and does not induce any run-time overhead, thus making detection challenging.
-Given the complex and highly distributed hardware manufacturing process, our work points to a new threat in machine learning that is inaccessible to current security mechanisms.
+First~\circledtext[boxtype=O]{1}, a dormant, programmable hardware trojan is inserted into a hardware accelerator.
+Potential attackers range from the designer to a malicious supplier, which are common threat models in hardware trojan research~\cite{DBLP:conf/ches/SkorobogatovW12,DBLP:conf/sp/SturtonHWK11,DBLP:conf/ches/BeckerRPB13,DBLP:conf/sp/PuschnerMBKMP23}.
+At this stage, the trojan is still dormant and does not yet affect inference.
+After deployment of the accelerator~\circledtext[boxtype=O]{2}, the adversary obtains the learning model and computes a minimal backdoor that induces a misclassification whenever a certain trigger pattern is present in the input.
+This stage is performed after hardware manufacturing, for example, by extracting a model in-field~\cite{DBLP:conf/uss/SunSLM21}.
+Next~\circledtext[boxtype=O]{3}, the adversary programs the trojan with the backdoor.
+This can be done via over-the-air updates or by manipulating the car directly, \eg, in a workshop.
+Finally~\circledtext[boxtype=O]{4}, the targeted model is executed on the accelerator, generating incorrect predictions only if the backdoor trigger is present.